Patti Scialfa: Early life and education

-Asbury Park High School

-Scialfa began writing songs at an early age.
-She graduated from Asbury Park High School in 1971.
+She attended Asbury Park High School, where she graduated in 1971.
 Following high school, she first began working as a back-up singer for New Jersey bar bands.

-University of Miami and New York University

-She began college at the University of Miami's jazz conservatory at the Frost School of Music, later transferring to New York University, where she earned an undergraduate degree in music.
+She began college at the University of Miami's jazz conservatory at the Frost School of Music, and later transferred to New York University, where she earned an undergraduate degree in music.

-In 1994, she told Lear's Magazine that she had little talent for anything but music and that she attended college as a way to further her ambitions as a performer while also satisfying parental expectations.
+In 1994, she told Lear's magazine that she had little talent for anything but music and that she attended college as a way to further her ambitions as a performer while also satisfying parental expectations.